 - Tverelvnes Gård (Trøndelag)

 - Teveltunet (staffed private cabin) (Trøndelag)

 - Vågå postkontor (Oppland)

 - Evje Extra

-To cover for both autumn and winter conditions we will use our Primus Omnilite multifuel stove for this trip.
-Fuel is easy to find in Norway, though we will have to carry larger amounts of it because it is not always easy to get off the trail and into a town.
+To cover for both autumn and winter conditions we used our Primus Omnilite multifuel stove.
+Fuel is easy to find in Norway though we will have to carry or pull large amounts of it because it is not always easy to get off the trail and into a town.
 At the start we will be relying on gas.
-Many cabins along popular trails become unstaffed during the fall and their shops close so it is not possible to buy gas canisters in the mountains at this time.
+Many cabins along popular trails become unstaffed during the fall and their shops close so it is not possible to buy gas canisters in the mountains from October to the middle of February.
 Gas loses a lot of its output in cold temperatures and snow conditions.
 Hence, when winter hits, it is more practical to use liquid fuel.
-The Primus stove can burn anything, though the cleanest to use are white gas and unleaded petrol and this is what we will use.
-In autumn we will carry one medium-sized gas canister each, and in winter one can of 5l between refills.
+The Primus stove can burn anything, though the cleanest to use are white gas (available from Coleman and Primus) and clean gasoline products such as four stroke fuel (without oil).

 Paper maps are costly and to buy them for the entire country would be a major post in the budget.
 We will mostly rely on printed maps from the following resources: